cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | nodal
 | Definition: Denoting a point in a network or diagram at which lines or pathways intersect or branch.
 | Usage: It’s a nodal point for the railway, connecting all the major cities in Poland.
 |
-| Opaque
-| Definition: If an object or substance is opaque, you cannot see though it.
-| Usage: You can always use opaque glass if you need to block a street view.
-| Definition: If you say something is opaque, you mean that it is difficult to understand.
-| Synonyms: obscure
-| Usage: The opaque language of the inspector’s reports.
-|
 | Breach
 | Definition: If you breach an agreement, a law, or a promise, you break it.